 It consists of two D shaped metal boxes (about 21″ in diameter) with their straight sides facing each other.
 There is a very small gap between these Dee’s faces across which a high potential difference (of an order of 105 volts) is applied by a high frequency (10-15 megacycles per second) oscillator.
 Thus an alternating electric field is established between Dee’s during a one-half cycle, one dee is positive and the other is negative while during the next half cycle, the other is positive and one is negative.
 A source of the particle (heavy hydrogen for producing deuterons) is placed between the faces.
 The whole apparatus is placed between the pole pieces NS of a very strong magnet.

 In this video #Cyclotron for the #class12 is discussed.
 To understand the working of #Cyclotron understanding of the #Lorentz force is important.
 In the first part of this video, the basic idea of Lorentz force is discussed.

 The #Electric force is responsible to accelerate the particle while no contribution of the # Magnetic force except to change in the direction.
 The #velocity does not affect by the magnetic force.
 In a uniform magnetic field (same magnitude everywhere of the magnetic field in a specified area.) when a moving #charge particle enters it realize a force which acts as a centripetal force and hence a circular motion.
 The direction of the force can be found with the help of #Fleming’s left-hand rule, where the thumb represents the direction of #force, first finger direction of the magnetic field and middle to the direction of the velocity of the moving charged particle.

 #how to study moving a charged particle in a uniform magnetic field

 #what is magnetism

-#why circular path of a moving charge particle in a uniform magnetic field
+#why the circular path of a moving charged particle in a uniform magnetic field

 #how cyclotron works